ivan-kleshnin/spacy-benchmarks/README.md

 ### Conclusion

-The training time is double, the results are worse.
+The training time is doubling, the accurace is degrading.
 Might be an undertraining case (`max_steps` capped to 5000).

 ## Larger Static Vectors